Petlja/TxtProgInPythonEng/docs/_sources/03_PyGame/03_PyGame_02_Basics.rst.txt

 First we have a group of statements that will need to appear at the beginning of each program:

-- using the ``import pygame as pg`` statement, we link our program with the *pygame* module.
+- using the ``import pygame as pg`` statement, we include the *pygame* module into our program.
 Here we use a slightly different form of the *import* statement from the one we used before.
 Also, we give the *pygame* module an abbreviated name, *pg*, and from that point we use that abbreviated name in the program as the name of the module.
 We could have also put just ``import pygame`` with no change in functionality, but then we would have to write *pygame.Color*, *pygame.draw.line*, etc. instead of *pg.Color*, *pg.draw.line* and the like.
 - using the ``import pygamebg`` statement we import module *pygamebg* into our program.
 This statement can be combined with the previous one to get a single statement: ``import pygame as pg, pygamebg``, and we will often do this.
 - The ``canvas = pygamebg.open_window(400, 400, "Pygame")`` statement calls the ``open_window`` function from the ``pygamebg`` module, which we imported into the program.
 This function performs all the necessary preparatory actions that we mentioned earlier.
 The function parameters are the width, height and title of the window opened by calling this function.
 The variable *canvas* returned by this function is later used in the program to draw in that window.